joannakl/cs102/_includes/daily/change_0901.markdown

   Record your first video: an introduction telling us who you are, why you are taking the class and a fun fact about yourself (just for fun).

+- __Ed__

+  We will be using Ed as a discussion forum and for collaborative code editing.
+You should see an invitation to Ed in your email box soon.
+Once you have access, feel free to use that platform to ask any course-related questions: you can post them publicly to the entire class or you can post them privately so only the instructional stuff will see them.
+  If you did not get the invitation you can self enroll by using this [join link](https://us.edstem.org/join/W25pP7).
+S

 </div>